learning-layers/Attacher/README.md

 Limitations
 ===========
-1. Assumes one WordPress install per user because of the credentials information.
+1. Assumes one Service user per blog.
 2. Downloading linked files would only work in latest versions of Chrome and Opera.
 3. Exposes user credentials to an anonymous user through the usage of JS API